lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_custom_pcb.rst

 * `ARM cores configuration files`_
 * `Risc-V cores configuration files`_

-To use these files as a starting point for configuring your own custom board, create a copy of each folder under :file:`haltium/boards/arm/your_custom_board_name` and :file:`haltium/boards/riscv/your_custom_board_name`, respectively.
+You can use these files as a starting point for configuring your own custom board.
+The easiest way to do so, when creating a :ref:`Zephyr repository application <zephyr:zephyr-repo-app>`, is to create a copy of these folders under :file:`sdk-nrf-next/boards/arm/your_custom_board_name` (for the ARM configuration files) and :file:`sdk-nrf-next/boards/riscv/your_custom_board_name` (for the Risc-V configuration files), respectively.

 .. caution::
    Do not modify the configuration files related to the Secure Domain (:file:`*_cpusec` in the ARM folder) and the System Controller (:file:`*_cpusys` in the Risc-V folder).

 You must edit the :file:`.dts` and :file:`.overlay` files for your project to match your board configuration, similarly to any new board added to the |NCS| or Zephyr.

+See the following documentation pages for more information:

-To familiarize yourself with the devicetree language and syntax, consult the :ref:`zephyr:devicetree` documentation.
+* The :ref:`zephyr:devicetree` documentation to familiarize yourself with the devicetree language and syntax
-For more information on how to configure your DTS files for the nRF54H20 SoC, see :ref:`ug_nrf54h20_configuration`.
+* The :ref:`ug_nrf54h20_configuration` page for more information on how to configure your DTS files for the nRF54H20 SoC.
+* The :ref:`zephyr:zephyr-repo-app` page for more information on Zephyr application types.
+* The :ref:`dm_adding_code` documentation for details on the best user workflows to add your own code to the |NCS|.

 .. note::
    The configuration of board files is based on the `nRF54H20 common SoC files`_.